gorishabh/Sample_WeSkill/README.md

-# Sample_WeSkill
+# WeSkill Sample app

+---

-This is a sample practice app for WeSkill written in Kotlin
+This is a sample practice app for WeSkill written in purely in Kotlin.